danielgtaylor/aglio/README.md

 Custom Themes
 -------------
 Themes are written using Jade, with support for Coffeescript and Stylus via filters.
-The output of aglio is a single HTML file, but custom themes can make use of Jade's extend and include directives, which allow you to split a theme among multiple files.
+The output of aglio is a single HTML file, but custom themes can make use of Jade's extend and include directives, which allow you to split a theme among multiple files (the built-in themes do this).
 The locals available to themes look like the following:

 | Name      | Description                                              |
 | --------- | -------------------------------------------------------- |